karlroberts/karlroberts.github.io/source/_posts/2016-01-14-using-javascript-in-octopress.markdown

 If it had come after the JS the Square would not have rendered because the script would run as soon as it was encountered in the normal HTML way but the DOM element it was looking to populate (something with the id="rect1") was not yet on the page.

-I could have simply looked for the `body` and appended it to that in JS or had the JavaScript run in an `onload` callback eg
+I could have simply looked for the `body` and appended it to that in JS or had the JavaScript run in an `onload` callback e.g.

 {% codeblock lang:javascript %}
 window.onload = function drawSquare() {...}